 Ash is great not only to keep bugs away from your garden but also as a fertilizer if the pH of your soil is over 7.

 Use extra salt to make cheese last longer.

-Mix sugar with baking soda to kill roaches.
+Kill cockroaches with a mixture of sugar and baking soda to kill roaches.

-Baking soda + a little bit of water is a great replacement for toothpaste.
+Baking soda plus a little bit of water is a great replacement for toothpaste.

-Use a mirror to check if someone’s breathing.
-Stick it under their nose and see if any fog forms.
+Use a mirror to check if someone’s breathing if they are unresponsive.
+Place it under the nose and see if any fog forms.

 You can burn asphalt to keep warm and even cook on it!

-Put chalk in your toolbox to avoid your tools from rusting.
+Put chalk in your toolbox to prevent your tools from rusting.

 Use condoms to carry water if you have nothing else.
 Condoms are also useful for protecting your cell phone from splashes when out on a boat; pull over the cell phone and tie tightly.